arkansas s predatory bird species

 When it comes to diet preferences, the Great Horned Owl is an opportunistic hunter, capable of capturing a wide range of prey.
 Its diet includes small mammals such as mice, rats, rabbits, and squirrels.
 Additionally, it preys on birds, reptiles, amphibians, and even other owls.
 This adaptability in diet enables the Great Horned Owl to thrive in various habitats across Arkansas.

-See also Yellow Birds in Wisconsin
+See also Small Birds in Pennsylvania

 To execute its silent night hunting techniques, the Great Horned Owl relies on several key adaptations.
 Its feathers are specially designed to muffle sound, allowing it to fly silently through the air.
 With its acute hearing and excellent night vision, it can locate prey even in complete darkness.
 Once a target is spotted, the owl swoops down with precision, using its sharp talons to grasp and immobilize the prey.